-The content analysis showed that news articles by banking sector (42.3) then telecommunications (18.7), oil and gas (15.2) and consumer goods (12.4).
-The following sectoral allocation the key sectors of the economy.
+The content analysis showed that news articles were dominated mainly by banking sector (42.3) then telecommunications (18.7), oil and gas (15.2) and consumer goods (12.4).
+The following sectoral allocation closely aligns with that of the actively traded companies on the GSE in terms of composition and market capitalisation structure, thereby ensuring representative coverage of market sentiment across the key sectors of the economy.